SyedAbdulrab/SyedAbdulrab/Readme.md

-I'm a an Undergraduate Software Engineer from [SEECS, NUST](https://www.nust.edu.pk/), set to graduate in 2025, Inshallah.
+I'm an Undergraduate Software Engineer from [SEECS, NUST](https://www.nust.edu.pk/), set to graduate in 2025, Inshallah.

 🚀 **About Me:**
 - 👩‍💻 **MERN** Stack Web Developer